On the estimation of extreme directional multivariate quantiles: Directional MEVT : A probabilistic approach

-\section{Characterization of the \textit{DMQ} at high levels}
+\subsection{Characterization of the \textit{DMQ} at high levels}

-The aim of this section is to characterize the points of $\mathcal{Q}_{\mathbf{X}}(\alpha,\mathbf{u})$ introduced in Definition \ref{def:dirQ} for small values of the $\alpha$ level.
+The aim of this paragraph is to characterize the points belonging to $\mathcal{Q}_{\mathbf{X}}(\alpha,\mathbf{u})$ in Definition \ref{def:dirQ} for small values of the $\alpha$ level, ($\alpha \leq 1/n$).
 Our proposal is based in two main aspects.
-The first one is the \textit{quasi-orthogonal invariace property} given in \cite{torres1st}[Property 3.8],
+The first one is the \textit{quasi-orthogonal invariace property} given in \cite{torres1st}[Property 3.8], i.e.,

-and the second one is referred to the heuristic ideas of the bivariate quantile parametrization given in \cite{dehaan1995} extended to a general multivariate context.
+and the second one is referred to the heuristic ideas of the bivariate quantile parameterization given in \cite{dehaan1995} extended to a general directional multivariate context.